sofathitesh/doconce/doc/demos/manual/html/_sources/manual.txt

 output format chosen.
 When a particular feature needed is not supported by Doconce, it is recommended to hardcode that feature for a particular format and use the if-else construction of the preprocessor.
-For example, if a sophisticated table is desired in LaTeX output, do something line
+For example, if a sophisticated table is desired in LaTeX output, do something like

 .. code-block:: python